emlearn/emlearn/docs/anomaly_detection.rst

 Outlier detection for handling unknown data
 ===========================

-Anomaly/outlier detection models are used in :doc:`_classification` or :doc:`_regression` systems, in order to handle input data that are outside the data distribution of a trained model.
+Anomaly/outlier detection models are also used in :doc:`classification` or :doc:`regression` systems, in order to detect input data that are outside the data distribution of a trained model.
-This is to prevent spurious results on out-of-distribution inputs.
+Such input data can result in spurious results from the classifier/regressor.
-The input data of the classifier or regressor is also passed through an outlier detection model, and the outliers are classified as "unknown".
+To prevent this the input data is also passed through an outlier detection model, and the outliers are marked as "unknown".

 ..
-TODO: write section on combined systems
+TODO: link to example with outlier detection of OOD handling

 ..
-Anomaly Detection models are often components in monitoring systems.
+TODO: write section on combined detection + classification.
 ..
-They may also be combined with classification or regression
-.. to do fault diagnostics, fault localization et.c.
+Ex: fault diagnostics, fault localization et.c.